madmagic007/Oculus-Quest-Presence/README.md

 ---

+## Troubleshooting / questions

+#### - I open the .jar file but nothing happens
+- The window asking for the ipv4 address only shows up on the first time opening the program.
+To see if the program is running look in the system tray.
+If an icon looking like a quest shows, that means that it is running.
+- The program requires java to run, make sure you have that installed.
+#### - It keeps saying "error finding device"
+- Make sure both your quest and pc are connected to the same wifi network, that the quest is powered on and that the entered ip is correct.
+#### - It only says "device found, but apk is not running on device"
+- Check if the program is actually running on your quest.
+If it is open, hit the "terminate presence" button and restart the apk.
+#### - I did everything and it said "device found and apk is running on device", but the presence isn't showing
+- Check if you got the notification on your pc saying that your quest is online.
+If you received that, it means that the quest has connected to the pc and the error is with discord.
+If you didn't get that notification, make sure that the apk is running on your quest.
+- Discord for web browser won't detect games running on your pc, so make sure you are using the desktop application.
+- Check the settings in discord and make sure that game presence is enabled.
+#### - It was working before and it randomly stopped working
+- Dynamic ip addresses can change after a while, open the settings window and make sure that the ip there is the same as the one found in SideQuest.
+You can also assign a static ip address to your quest.
+- If the ip is correct, follow the steps above this.
+#### - The presence is showing, but it shows a weird name
+- Read the last part of the 'knows issues section'.
+Open the settings window: right click icon in the system tray > open settings and hit the "save log" button.
+Your default text editor will open and in the window a bunch of package names should be listed.
+Send me the contents of that file in discord.
+##### If none of these steps helped, contact me on discord (link at the top).

+#### - Do i need to set the ip every single time?
+- No, the window asking for the ip only comes up if no ip has been set before, or that it doesn't find one in the config file.
+#### - Will this work on my mac?
+- As of now, no. I have plans on making one in the future, but because i know nothing about mac and i don't have one, this might still be some time before it gets released.
+If you have a mac and would like to help me, make sure to contact me!
+#### - Does my pc needs to be on all the time?
+- If you want to show the presence then yes, if you dont want to have it show then your pc can be turned off.
+#### - Will this affect performance/battery life on my quest?
+- This is a very light application so it shouldn't be noticeable at all.
+However keep in mind that it is yet another application that is running in the background.

+---

 ## Contributing

 If you have experience with java/android or you'd like to help adding to the `lang.json` file, contact me using the social badges at the top of the repo.